-Even though it's a major hip flexor, the Psoas can be a source of back pain for many people.
+Even though it's a hip flexor, the Psoas can be a source of back pain for many people.

 The Psoas muscle attaches at the lumbar spine, comes down inside the

 Pelvic bowl, and inserts on the inner side of the femur (see image).

 When you sit too much, the Psoas gets short, and sometimes stays short.